This post was updated Feb. 13, 2018.

-And if you had your refund directly deposited to a bank account, which more than 84 million filers have so far this year, then your refund amount was even bigger: $2,940.
+And if you had your refund directly deposited to a bank account, which almost 6 million filers have done so far this year, then your refund amount was even bigger: $2,084.

 Sometimes, the surprise is a good one.
 Your refund check is more than what you entered on your 1040.

 Other times, though, the difference in the refund that shows up on the check or was directly deposited in your account is less.